ty-/spec-style-guide/README.md

 ## 1.0 Revision History

-This will be truncated as the specification moves along, history on github has these remarks.
+*This list will be truncated as the specification moves along, the revision history on github can be used as a reference.*

+##### Version 0.0.6 (05/04/2014)
+* Clarified copy and styles
+* Previously added more table examples to test

 ##### Version 0.0.5 (05/03/2014)
 * Added more content, clarified language